TheStig294/100-more-randomats-pack-3/README.md

 # Newly added randomats

+1. Combo - Triggers a random interesting combo of randomats
 1. RISE FROM YOUR...
 Dobbees? - When you die, you come back as a T-Posing "dobbee"
-1. Wombo Combo: Rocket Chickens - Everyone is a chicken + has an amaterasu!
 1. Turnip Day - Everyone gets an Animal Crossing playermodel!
 1. Gotta catch 'em all! - Everyone gets a Pokemon playermodel!
 1. Spider Mod - Puts health bars over everyone's head
-2. Fire Sale - Spawns boxes that can give you powerful weapons!

 # Randomats